 I am sick of it … this vaccination debate.
 My convictions not to vaccinate have been firm for eight years now and I was comfortable living a low-profile life and letting other more notable activists carry the torch; and then I started seeing misleading t.v. interviews, news stories, and backlash against parents and unvaccinated children.
 I saw reputable medical professionals get crucified and reputations destroyed for questioning the mainstream norm.
 I saw laws passed in other states removing freedoms that rightfully belong to parents and individuals as a whole.
 I saw fear, blame, finger-pointing, lies, and flat-out hate being propagated and encouraged by people, physicians, and popular media avenues towards parents who don’t vaccinate, and their children.

-This isn’t a vaccination debate, it’s a hate debate, so let’s call it what it is.
-And when it got personal, I got involved.
-Most importantly, I felt the need to clear a few things up:
+This isn’t a vaccination debate – it’s a hate debate, so let’s call it what it is.
+When it got personal I got involved, so let’s clear a few things up:

 I am not an “anti-vaxxer” or a “disinformation activist.”